-They have been designed to help inform the general public, including school learners.
-They serve to complement the more detailed and referenced ACAP Species Assessments and the more concise ACAP Species Summaries.
+.They have been designed to help inform the general public, including school learners.
+They serve to complement the more detailed and referenced ACAP Species Assessments and the more concise and illustrated ACAP Species Summaries.
 See below to view at full size.

 The infographics may be freely downloaded at a high resolution to allow for printing professionally in two poster sizes (approximately A2 and A3).
 Please note they are only being made available for personal use or when engaging in activities that will aid in drawing attention to the conservation crisis faced by the world’s albatrosses and petrels – when ACAP will be pleased to receive a mention.
-It is envisaged further infographics will be produced as new featured species are chosen to support future World Albatross Days.
+Further infographics will be produced as new featured species are chosen to support future World Albatross Days.

 Infographic illustrator, Namasri ‘Namo’ Niumim at her worktable

 The four infographics produced so far have all been created by Thai illustrator Namasri ‘Namo’ Niumim from Bangkok.
 Namo, who works in gouache, is a graduate of the School of Architecture and Design, King Mongkut’s University of Technology Thonburi with a Bachelor of Fine Arts in Communication Sesign.
 She has used preliminary concept designs by World Albatross Day Group member, Michelle Risi, along with photographs supplied by ACAP supporters to guide her work.